 From the sun Terrace.

-Several butterflies were also seen in the barranco including Bath White (Pontia daplidice), Cleopatra (Cleopatra / Gonepteryx cleopatra), Clouded Yellow (Colias crocea), Geranium Bronze (Cacyreus marshalli), Moroccan Orange Tip (Anthocharis belia) but most surprising was a very smart Large Tortoiseshell (Nymphalis polychlorus) which did a couple of circuits of the fig tree before disappearing out over the olives.
+Several butterflies were also seen in the barranco including Bath White (Pontia daplidice), Cleopatra (Cleopatra / Gonepteryx cleopatra), Clouded Yellow (Colias crocea), Geranium Bronze (Cacyreus marshalli), Provence Orange-tip (Anthocharis euphenodes) but most surprising was a very smart Large Tortoiseshell (Nymphalis polychlorus) which did a couple of circuits of the fig tree before disappearing out over the olives.
 Not bad for a couple of hours on a Sunday afternoon with a glass of Cava.